JordanAceto/magpie_code_snippets/adc_dma_sd_card_write/README.md

 - Set FTHR2 jumper J4 to the 1.8v position to tie the I2C pullups to 1.8v (required by the motherboard, I2C is not used in this demo)
 - Insert an SD card into the FTHR2 slot (format the SD card to exFAT prior to inserting)
 - Connect a USB cable between the PC and the FTHR2 to power the boards

+### Note about FTHR2
+- The FTHR2 is used because the SD card slot is in the front, where the original FTHR has it in the back
+    - This way you can take the SD card in and out without removing the FTHR from the Motherboard stack
+- The FTHR2 hits the AFE board with normal length headers, we made extra long headers so the FTHR2 can clear the AFE

 ## Expected Output